 Like any employer who pays you during the year, you will get tax forms for any taxable events.
 The IRS requires these forms from the mutual fund companies and brokerage houses, so you’ll also get a copy to help you complete your taxes.

 You will not get tax forms if you have not had taxable events.
 If you have any tax-deferred or tax-free accounts, many of those taxable events will not actually be taxable.
 For example, in a taxable brokerage account, a common stock paying a dividend is a taxable event.
 However, dividends in a 401(k) or Roth IRA are not considered a taxable event.
 You won’t get a Form 1099-DIV associated with that payment at the end of the year.

 Sale of a Security

 If you buy a stock or mutual fund and then sell those shares, that is a taxable event.
 If you sold for a gain, it’s either a long-term or short-term capital gain.
 If you sold for a loss, it’s either a long-term or short-term capital loss.
 All brokers will issue a Form 1099-B to explain the sale or trade of any security.

-If you have a gain and have held the security for less than a year, it’s taxed as a short-term gain.
+If you have a gain and have held the security for one year or less, it’s taxed as a short-term gain.
 If you’ve held it for more than a year, it’s taxed as a long-term gain.
 At the end of the year, you offset your short-term gains with your short-term losses and your long-term gains with your long-term losses.
 Those are the values that get taxed at their respective rates.

 If you have a net loss, you’re allowed to deduct up to $3,000 of those losses against your ordinary income.
 If you have more than $3,000 in losses, you can carry those losses to future years.
 For example, if you have $5,000 in losses, you take $3,000 this year and push the $2,000 to next year.
 Losses aren’t fun to experience but at least you get a tax deduction!